polito-WA1-2020/course-materials/README.md

 # Web Applications I / Applicazioni Web I (2019/2020)
-# Web Applications I / Applicazioni Web I (2019/2020)

 Material for the course of Web Applications I (in English) and Applicazioni Web I (in Italian) for the Master Degree in Computer Engineering at Politecnico di Torino.
-Material for the course of Web Applications I (in English) and Applicazioni Web I (in Italian) for the Master Degree in Computer Engineering at Politecnico di Torino.

 ## Course information
-## Course information

-Detailed information about the course is available in the dedicated web pages.
 Detailed information about the course is available in the dedicated web pages.

 | Resource | Web Applications I | Applicazioni Web I |